hummusbird/img.birb.cc/README.md

 # img.birb.cc

-C# image host.
+img.birb.cc is a ShareX compatible C# image host, privately hosted by me.

 no, you cannot have an API key.

 ## how to host yourself

-- clone the repo OR download the published build.
+- clone the repo.
 - install NGINX and dotnet.
 - use this config in nginx